lad-sapienza/BraDypUS/bdus-docs/api/shortsql.md

     Brackets might be used to logically group statement parts.
 In that case opening bracket must placed before the field name and separad by the usual pipe (`|`).
 The closing bracket must be placed after the value, pipe-separated.
     - Field names may be provided as `field`, `field:alias`, `table.field` or `table.field:alias`
     - If value starts with a caret (`^`), the value will not binded nor escaped by quotes as string: it is assumed to be a table field name.
+    - If value starts with a closing square bracket (`]`), the value is assumed to be a subquery.
+The ShortSQL syntax supports subqueries, but their content must be [Base64web encoded](https://en.wikipedia.org/wiki/Base64#URL_applications).
+The subquery strictly follow the ShortSQL format.
+Subqueries will be enclosed in round brackets, so you **should not** include them in the ShortSql text.

 - **>**`field:order`
     **Optional**.